Cora Wilburn: Death and legacy

 Wilburn died in 1906 at her home in Duxbury, Massachusetts.
-She was cremated against her wishes, a practice which is also goes against the laws of Judaism.
+She was cremated as per her wishes, a practice which goes against the laws of Judaism.
 She is believed to be the first Jew in the Boston area to have been cremated.

 Wilburn was mostly forgotten until the rediscovery of her novel, Cosella Wayne: Or, Will and Destiny, around 2019.
 This discovery altered the accepted timeline of American Jewish literature.
 The novel predates Nathan Meyer's 1867 American Jewish novel, Differences, which was previously believed to be the first of its kind.
 Wilburn's novel also predates Emma Wolfe's 1892 Other Things Being Equal.
 Wolfe has previously been referred to as the first American Jewish women novelist.

 In October 2022, the Commonwealth of Massachusetts renamed a bridge in Duxbury as 'Cora Wilburn Bridge' in her honor.